MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Using the scanner with alternative configurations

-When you use the current general availability version of the scanner, there are two alternative scenarios that the scanner supports where labels do not need to be configured for any conditions:
+When you use the preview version of the scanner, there are two alternative scenarios that the scanner supports where labels do not need to be configured for any conditions:

 - Apply a default label to all files in a data repository.